 You are always free to personalize your whiskey tasting to your preferences, but here are a few things professionals do that you might consider.

-- Many people associate cigars with whisky but it’s best not to smoke immediately before or during the tasting since it can interfere with the flavor and aroma of the dram.
+- Many people associate cigars with whiskey but it’s best not to smoke immediately before or during the tasting since it can interfere with the flavor and aroma of the dram.

 - For those participating in the tasting, don’t offer other beverages besides water until the tasting is over.
 It’s for the same reason described above: it will impact the experience.
 It’s best to only serve cocktails and other beverages to guests who aren’t participating in the tasting, though your guests should feel free to enjoy anything you are offering.

-- Avoiding scented products is very beneficial whether you are hosting or attending a whisky tasting.
+- Avoiding scented products is very beneficial whether you are hosting or attending a whiskey tasting.
 This means avoiding cologne, scented soap or lighting scented candles.
-The only thing the guests should be able to smell is the whisky they are tasting.
+The only thing the guests should be able to smell is the whiskey they are tasting.

 Recommended Whiskies for Tastings

-Below is a selection recommended whiskies for tastings that can be mixed and matched to meet all budgets.
+Below is a selection recommended whiskeys for tastings that can be mixed and matched to meet all budgets.

 $20 – $50